 “Nursing encompasses autonomous and collaborative care of individuales of all ages, families, groups and communities, sick or well and in all settings.
 Nursing includes the promotion of health, prevention of illness, and the care of ill, disabled and dying people.
 Advocacy, promotion of a safe environment, research, participation in shaping health policy and in patient and health systems management, and education are also key nursing roles.”

 Some agencies highlight the duty of nurses to assist individuals in performing activities that contribute to health, recovery, or peaceful death, that the patients would perform if they had the strength, will, or knowledge required.

 Nurses strive to achieve the best possible quality of life for their patients, regardless of disease or disability.

-Nurses use clinical judgment to protect, promote, and optimize health, prevent illness and injury, alleviate suffering, and advocate in health care for individuals, families, communities, and populations.
+Nurses use clinical judgement to protect, promote, and optimize health, prevent illness and injury, alleviate suffering, and advocate in health care for individuals, families, communities, and populations.

 The program will help students develop an understanding of the philosophy, objectives and responsibilities of nursing as a profession.
 The purpose of the course is to orient to the current concepts involved in the practice of nursing and developments in the nursing profession integrating the knowledge of various fields and provide a holistic care to patients and their families through promotion of healthcare, prevention of disease spread and infection, care during illness and rehabilitation at the recovery.